Home | Vegetation | Plant Species | Non-Vacular Plants

 Biological Soil Crust

-Biological soil crust "in bloom."
+Biological soil crust "in bloom"

-Biological Soil Crust Biological soil crust "in bloom."
+Biological soil crust "in bloom"

-Biological Soil Crusts Biological Soil Crust
+Remarkable covering of Biological Soil Crust

 Note: All distances, elevations, and other facts are approximate.
 Names generally follow the USDA database.